shrinerb/shrine/doc/plugins/derivation_endpoint.md

 ### Skipping download

-If you for whatever reason you don't want the uploaded file to be downloaded to disk for you, you can set `:download` to `false`.
+If for whatever reason you don't want the uploaded file to be downloaded to disk for you, you can set `:download` to `false`.

 ```rb